 This opinion addresses the ethical obligations applicable when an attorney concludes that he or she is in a mandatory withdrawal situation under rule 1.16(a) on the basis that a claim lacks merit.
 For purposes of this opinion, the Committee assumes the attorney has correctly concluded that he or she is in such a mandatory withdrawal situation, and does not address all of the ways that a mandatory withdrawal situation may arise.

-attempt to settle the case before withdrawing because Client is concerned that finding replacement counsel will be difficult and that dismissing the case outright may expose her to liability to the defendant.
-Notwithstanding Attorney's ethical prohibition against proceeding to trial, may Attorney nonetheless attempt to settle the case with the defendant before withdrawing?3/
+difficult and that dismissing the case outright may expose her to liability to the defendant.
+Notwithstanding Attorney's ethical prohibition against proceeding to trial, may Attorney nonetheless attempt to settle the case with the defendant before withdrawing?^{3/}

 DISCUSSION